etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

     export default Home;
     ```
-2. In a terminal run the following commands to build the sub-application and to lift it on a local server.
+2. In a terminal on path `modules/<javapackage>/subapp`, run the following commands to build the sub-application and deploy it to a local server.
     ``` bash title="Terminal"
-        cd modules/<java package>/subapp
     yarn build && yarn dev
     ```
 3. Exit and re-enter the sub-application to visualize the changes.(No need to log out).
      ![app-test.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/app-test.png)